Vuks69/espanso-config/README.md

 ## Contributing

 This is a personal configuration but contributions and suggestions are welcome.
 If you make improvements, please open an issue or pull request describing the change.

-## License

-No license is specified.
-If you want to reuse these files, please get permission or add a license to this repository.